This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Infants born with brachial plexus damage have varying degrees of symptoms and disability.
-Brachial plexus injury treatment for mild cases, which fortunately includes most affected infants, is gentle physical therapy and time to heal.
-For those with more severe damage, different types of surgery can help repair damaged nerves and restore some function to the arm.[1]
+Brachial plexus birth injury treatment for mild cases is gentle physical therapy and time to heal.
+For those with more severe damage, surgery can help repair damaged nerves and restore some function to the arm.[1]

 What Is a Brachial Plexus Injury?